kying18/wtp-materials/materials/lec-2-types-vars.md

 (Note: if you know particle physics, you know that protons and neutrons can be further broken down, but not everyone takes particle physics, so let's pretend for now that they are the building blocks of matter in the universe)

-Let's discuss these primitive types (adapted from Adam Hartz's 6.145 notes):
+Let's discuss these primitive types:

 1. `int` is a type used to represent integers.
 You've already experienced two integers in the example above: `2` and `3`.
 Integers in Python are written the way we normally write integers on the page, with one exception: commas cannot be used (we'll find out more later).
 So, for example, the following are integers: 2, 3, 0, -12, 10000.